Darthveloper21/Bomberman-UET/README.md

 Copy all .dll files to the same folder with .cbp and source code files.

-Rar file contains exe file, it runs the game without source code.
+.rar file contains exe file, it runs the game without source code.

-### Hope you enjoy my project <3
+### Hope you enjoy my project 🤍
 I do trying to add bomb-pocket-power pill (player can set more than just one bomb at the same time), but a lot of issues appear and my coding skills have limitation :(((.
 It gonna requires a lot of change in my code which is working very fine at the moment :((( I will try to add this feature to the game but i can't promise so ... this could be the last version as i mentioned.

+# Version 1.1.0
+Update game play feature, sound effect.

+## About version
+Now you can absorb bomb-pocket-power pill (Problem solved, YAY! 😄)

+Update explosion effect, fixing bugs, still it works ... bad, but better 😀, fx is no more muted when bombs explode.